jdereg/json-io/user-guide-readOptions.md

 This API matches your wildcard patterns containing *, ?, and regular characters, against fully qualified class names in its cache, and removes the matching entries.

-An alternative to using this API is to place your own `aliases.txt` file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead of the one shipped with `json-io.`
+An alternative to using this API is to place your own [aliases.txt](/src/main/resources/config/aliases.txt) file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead.

 >#### WriteOptionsBuilder.removePermanentAliasTypeNamesMatching(`String classNamePattern`)

 ### addPermanentReader